CTPSSTAFF/MBTA_CR_muni_population/README.md

 ## Structure

-There is a basic R script that can be sourced or can be run in an interactive, line-by-line fashion.
+Within the analysis folder there is a basic R script that can be sourced or can be run in an interactive, line-by-line fashion.
 Either way, the script will export the population for munis in MA that have a commuter rail station.
 A map should appear in the “Viewer” pane if you are using RStudio as your IDE.

 The quarto document provides a way to intersperse code and text, tightly integrating the process we follow with relevant text.
 This way of